nordic-institute/X-Road/doc/Architecture/arc-sec_x_road_security_architecture.md

 Messages transmitted over the public Internet are secured using digital signatures and TLS (HTTPS) encryption.
 On every connection, the Security Server verifies that the authentication certificate of the other Security Server:

   * is issued by an approved certification authority
-  * matches the authentication certificate registered to the Security Server on global configuration
+  * matches the authentication certificate registered to the Security Server on the global configuration
   * has a valid OCSP response available.

 If any of the above verifications fail, the message is not processed further and an error message is returned.